310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 Well, I would've said the same thing if I were you.
 It'd suck to be the only one leaving the stage while everyone’s working hard.

-But collapsing onstage would be the worst outcome for us— it'd cause trouble for your comrades.
+But collapsing onstage would be the worst outcome for us — it'd only cause trouble for your comrades.
 So if it really seems bad for you, don't be stubborn.
 Just give me a signal, okay?

-I’ll carry you, and trick everyone into thinking that we're just doing that sort of performance.
-And I’ll make extra sure no one can tell what’s really going on.
+I’ll carry you, and trick everyone into thinking that we're just doing some sort of performance.

+I’ll also make extra sure no one can tell what’s really going on.

-I'm gonna sound like I'm taking your words, but—I excel at that, so you can count on me.
+I'm gonna sound like I'm taking your words, but — I excel at that, so you can count on me.

-Don't say anything like, “but I do not want sympathy from my opponent,” alright?[^7]
+Don't say anything like, “but I do not want sympathy from my opponent,”[^7] alright?

 I think of you as my precious, cute little brother.
 So if it ever feels bad, just rely on me.